-At least some such activities (active learning) should be used in order to maximise learning.
-There will not be time for everything to be covered in this way but aspects of most topics certainly should be.
-If you give learners guiding questions to answer while listening to pairs discussing the topic or preparing wall displays, this will activate both subject knowledge and language.
-It will allow the learners to feed back the answers or contribute to the group discussions or classwork more effectively.
-It will also allow for assessment for learning feedback from teacher, on subject knowledge, accomplishments relating to assessment objectives and use of appropriate language in their work.
+At least some such activities (active learning) should be used alongside field work, outdoor learning and discussions, etc. in order to maximise learning.
+There will not be time for everything to be covered in this way but some topics certainly should be.
+If you give learners guiding questions to answer while listening this will activate knowledge and language and will allow the learners to feedback the answers or contribute to the group discussion more effectively.
 This is an example of what is called 'scaffolding'.